1. Context and problem

 Azure Cosmos DB Overview

 This article provides an overview of the Azure Cosmos DB.
-Cloud-based NoSQL database, highly responsive, high availability, always online, low latency, multi-model database for managing data at large scales.
+Highly responsive NoSQL database for managing large-scale data.

 calendar 10 Apr 2024